Sherman Lab 101

 - Accrued at least 2 years of meaningful research experience at school, jobs, or internships

-MS in Natural Resource and Environmental Management
+Master of Science (MS) in Natural Resource and Environmental Management

 Primary MS Core (9 credits):